About the District

 A popular winter visitor haven the population fluctuates from 60,000 fulltime residents to over 86,000 residents during the winter months.
 Additionally, the fire district is home to the Superstition Mountains as well as numerous horse trail systems.
 Just outside of the fire district boundaries are canyons and lakes that offer water recreation and spectacular views.

 Fiscal management of district operations is provided by an elected five-member board, in conjunction with the fire chief who directs administrative and operational services.
 District operations are divided into four sections; Emergency Services, Community and Technical Services, Administrative Services and Financial Services each led by a member of the Senior Leadership Team.
 The district delivers advanced life support (ALS) and fire-related life safety functions utilizing a three-platoon system.
 Each platoon has an assigned battalion chief that directs daily operations with station captains providing supervision of direct fire and emergency medical services (EMS) related operations.

-Mike Farber is the Interim Fire Chief of the Superstition Fire & Medical District.
 Chief Farber has 37 years of experience in the fire service including the first five years of his career as a Firefighter for Rural/Metro Fire Department.
 Chief Farber has been with SFMD for the last 32 years.
 During his time in the district, he served as a Ladder and Engine Company Captain for 12 years, a Battalion Chief on C Shift for 8 years, the Assistant Chief of Operations for 2 years, as well as the Assistant Chief of Planning & Logistics and Fire Marshal.

 Chief Farber’s education background includes: